drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 - "Order Details" table, which includes columns for the order ID, product ID, quantity ordered, and price per unit.
 - "Payments" table, which includes columns for the payment ID, order ID, payment amount, payment method, and date and time of the payment.

-The schema can be designed and implemented using a database management system, such as MySQL or PostgreSQL, and can be accessed and manipulated using programming languages such as PHP or Python.
+The schema can be designed and implemented using a database management system, such as MySQL or PostgreSQL, and can be accessed and manipulated using programming languages such as PHP.

 #### Data Transformations:
 Data transformation refers to the process of converting data from one format, structure, or representation to another format, structure, or representation.
-In the context of developing KTDI Dewi Kayangan Enterprise Online System, data transformation may be necessary to:
+In the context of developing KTDI MINIMARKET ONLINE SYSTEM, data transformation may be necessary to:

 1. Convert data from the mini mart's existing systems or databases into a format that is compatible with the new online system.